IsaacBh1/Youtube-Downloader/README.md

 # Youtube-Downloader
-it is a small desktop app that allows you to download a Youtube videos
+it is a small desktop app that allows you to download  Youtube videos

 about installations :
 Tkinter : pip istall pytk